dinushka114/Tourista/README.md

 - Admin Panel: An admin panel should be available to manage user accounts, content, bookings, reviews, and overall site administration.

+- Secure Payment Gateway: Integration with a secure payment gateway to facilitate online payments for accommodation bookings, tour packages, and other services.

 These features make Touarsta a comprehensive platform for planning and exploring your dream vacations.